Sizeless/ReplicationPackage/README.md

 We have made the following changes to the original system:
 * As with any of the three case studies, we wrapped every function with the resource consumption metrics monitoring and generated a corresponding DynamoDB table for each function where the monitoring data is collected.
 * Added an API gateway that triggers the execution of the step functions workflow, which allows us to use a normal HTTP load driver to generate the load.
-* Switched the DynamoDB tables from provisioned throughput to pay per request so the system incurrs no costs while not in use.
+* Switched the DynamoDB tables from provisioned throughput to pay per request so the system incurs no costs while not in use.
 * Upgraded from nodejs10.x to nodejs12.x
-* Fixed an issue where the setup function copyS3object used the cfnresponse package which is not available when using zifiles for the deployment (see [AWS lambda: No module named 'cfnresponse'](https://stackoverflow.com/questions/49885243/aws-lambda-no-module-named-cfnresponse))
+* Fixed an issue where the setup function copyS3object used the cfnresponse package which is not available when using zipfiles for the deployment (see [AWS lambda: No module named 'cfnresponse'](https://stackoverflow.com/questions/49885243/aws-lambda-no-module-named-cfnresponse))
 * Added a lambda layer containing ImageMagick for the thumbnail function, as this is no longer available in the newer runtimes (see [ImageMagick for AWS Lambda](https://github.com/serverlesspub/imagemagick-aws-lambda-2))
-* After looking for the face in the database, the function _CheckFaceDuplicate_ always returns that the image is not yet contained, as otherwise the workload would have to consist of thousands of images that Rekognition recognises as a single face.
+* After looking for the face in the database, the function _CheckFaceDuplicate_ always returns that the image is not yet contained, as otherwise the workload would have to consist of thousands of images that Rekognition recognizes as a single face.
 * Configured step functions workflow as an express workflow to reduce execution cost.
 * Excluded the function _PhotoDoesNotMeetRequirement_ from evaluation as it is a no-op stub.